ai-oncall/ai-oncall/docs/03-knowledge-base-search.md

-# Knowledge Base Search with ChromaDB
+# Knowledge Base Search with LangChain and ChromaDB

 ## Overview

-The AI On-Call application uses ChromaDB to vectorize README files and documentation at startup, enabling semantic search to provide relevant answers to user questions.
+The AI On-Call application uses LangChain and ChromaDB to vectorize README files and documentation at startup, enabling semantic search to provide relevant answers to user questions.

 ## Process Flow Diagram